microsoft/ivy/doc/install.md

 ### Installing Z3

 After installing Z3, you need to make sure Python can find it.
-You can try setting the `PYTHONPATH` environment variable to point to the Z3 `bin` directory.
+You can try setting the `PYTHONPATH` environment variable to point to the Z3 `python` directory.
 It might help to make sure Z3 is installed in a directory without spaces in the name.
-As a last resort, you can just copy the `.py` and `.dll` files into your Python installation.
+As a last resort, you can just copy the `python/z3` directory into your Python installation.
-If you installed Python in `c:/Python27`, then copy the files into:
+If you installed Python in `c:/Python27`, then copy it into:

-    c:/Python27/lib/site-packages/
+    c:/Python27/lib/site-packages/z3

 If things are installed correctly, the following should produce no errors: